Eamonbaloun/PC-Beginners-Guide/README.md

 ### 4. Reapply Thermal Paste
 Reapplying thermal paste every couple of years on your CPU and GPU can help keep temperatures down and performance up.
 Use a high-quality thermal paste for the best results.
 This is especially important if you notice rising temperatures over time.

 For more tips, check out this helpful video: [My Kids Called Me Out...
 And They Were Right.
 Do This with Your PC...
-Now](https://youtu.be/3-Yoqnh1lUU).
+Now](https://youtu.be/3-Yoqnh1lUU) -|- [Computer.
+Off.
+Floor.](https://youtu.be/-6VGXLW6hWM)

 ---